Outdoor Research HighCamp Gloves

 Here's what other sites are saying:

+On Sale.
 Free Shipping.
 Outdoor Research Men's HighCamp Glove FEATURES of the Outdoor Research Men's HighCamp Glove Durable Waterproof Breathable Wicking Removable Liner Soft and Tactile Leather Palm Silicone Grip Liner Palm Moonlite Pile Fleece Liner Palms Pre-Curved Construction SuperCinch Gauntlet Closure Ladder-Lock Wrist Cinch Heat Pack Pocket on Back of Liner Pull Loop SPECIFICATIONS of the Outdoor Research Men's HighCamp Glove Weight: per pair: (L): 10.3 oz / 292 g Ventia Dry Insert 100% nylon shell Goat leather palm PrimaLoft 100% polyester insulation, PrimaLoft One insulation: 340g in shell 100% polyester 100 weight fleece liner This product can only be shipped within the United States.
 Please don't hate us.

 - Moosejaw refers to the men's version